EavesGroup/Manual/_posts/programs/2023-02-01-VASP_tips-tricks.md

 NSW = 1000
 ```

 I have put a few commands on the same line-separated by a semicolon-to shorten the file length a bit.
 This also works in an actual input file but I don't recommend it.
-The most important parameter here is EDIFFG, which-when negative-defines the force cutoff for the calculation to stop (see Section~\ref{sec:incar}).
+The most important parameter here is EDIFFG, which-when negative-defines the force cutoff for the calculation to stop (see [Inputs]({{ site.baseurl }}/programs/2023-02-01-VASP_inputs.md)]).
 In this example INCAR, EDIFFG is quite large because we want to slowly step down to the desired EDIFFG.
 Also note the `ISTART = 0` that is important for not reading in a previous WAVECAR.
 Because these calculations change the cell volume, reading in a previously calculated WAVECAR would be really bad.

 For our first calculation we want to change the starting volume of the cell in the POSCAR to be away from equilibirum.
 By kicking the system out of equilibrium the calculation should be better able to find the actual minimum.
 Be careful while changing the volume to not effect the symmetry of the system.
 Run this system multiple times until the calculation only takes one step, i.e. the command `tail screen*`  returns a line that looks like `   1 F= XXX E0= XXX  d E =XXX` where the `XXX` are unspecified values.
 More explicitly, each time the run finishes, check the screen file and, if it took more than one step, copy the CONTCAR into the POSCAR and submit the job again.
 Peyton's script for submitting the jobs does this copying automatically.